tranquilit/WAPT-Documentation/source/wapt-configuration/wapt-deploy/index.rst

 To manage your Organization's WAPT clients, visit the :ref:`documentation on using the WAPT console <using_the_WAPT_console>`.

-Deploying automatically the WAPT agents
+Automatically deploying the WAPT agents
 ---------------------------------------

 .. important:: Technical pre-requisites